vnwal001/MyTestFolder/HW2-report.md

 Refill the blank cells for the columns "Rating", "Votes", and "Run Time" to 0 and change their data type to numeric.
 Similarly check values of all other columns and update the values accordingly (free to decide).

-I peformed the following transformation on GREL expressions on columns
+I performed the following transformation GREL expressions on the respective columns:

 - `if(isNull(value), 0, value)`